Rules and Policies

 Parking

 Vehicles should be parked in designated parking areas.
 There is absolutely no parking inside campsites.
 Loading and unloading at the campsite is allowed, but we ask that vehicles are moved back to a parking area immediately after.
 If someone in your troop or crew needs a special accommodation, a vehicle may be parked at the campsite and be used to transport that individual around camp.
-Please contact camp to receive a special use permit to park at your campsite.
+Please mention your need at check-in to receive a special use permit to park at your campsite.

 Print